VertexFusion/shpc/README.md

 Shapes are objects similar to blocks.
 They can be inserted into a drawing and manipulated in a similar way to blocks.
 However, their main use is as font definitions.
-This involves creating SHP files in an ordinary text editor and then converting them to SHX files using the SHP Comiler.
+This involves creating SHP files in an ordinary text editor and then converting them to SHX files using the SHP Compiler.

 Manual procedure:
 1. Create a SHP file in a text editor.
 The SHP file is ASCII coded.